Oral cancer is cancer that starts in the mouth.

 Most oral cancers are a type called squamous cell carcinoma.
 These cancers tend to spread quickly.

-Men get oral cancer twice as often as women do, particularly men older than 40.
+Men develop oral cancer twice as often as women do.
+It is more common in men older than 40.

 Oral cancer can appear as a lump or ulcer in the mouth that may be: